kj3moraes/Battleship-Game-Engine/Battleship Playing Guide.md

   * `[I]ntermediate-Adversary` - challenging but not invincible. (equivalent to another human)
   * `[B]oogeyman` - plays perfectly with no mercy

 Type any one of the above letters (uppercase or lowercase is finem) to access that engine to play with.
 If any other letter is typed then the appropriate error message is displayed and the menu is shown again.

-### Game Starts
+### BATTLESHIP GAME
 Once again this consists of two parts - Setup and Wartime.
 The Human will always go as Player 1.
 However, if the user wants they are free to modify the source code in the `Battleship.java` file to switch up the Players or add a menu.
 Player 2's actions are completely automated (obviously).

-#### Setup
+### SETUP
 During setup, Player 1 is prompted first to place his/her ships on the battlefield.
 When prompted to do so a picture of the current battlefield arrangement will be shown and the user must type the first coordinate on the first line and the second coordinate on the second line.
 * The Row letter must be followed by the Column number with no gaps between them